ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 DELETE: http://restify-app.test/api/restify/posts/1
 ```

-If you're allowed to delete the resource, you will get back an `204 No content` response.
+If you're allowed to delete the resource, you will get back a `204 No content` response.

 ### Custom destroy